rmsrosa/Barcode.jl/README.md

 There are still a few things to be done in regards to the generated images, and with the image formats to play along with other graphic tools.

-Encoding also needs to be able to handle using directive FNC4 to access iso-latin ISO/IEC 8859-1.
-(Currently, it is actualy GSM-128 encoding).
+Encoding in Code128 is not yet complete.
+It needs to be able to handle the directive FNC4 to access iso-latin ISO/IEC 8859-1 characters.

+It could also be improved to generate GSM-128 encoding.

 And there are plenty of other barcode formats that can be implemented.